korallumatelierno1/Panorythe-Chili-Pepper-esp32-synthesizer-/README.md

 USB mode : USB-OTG (tiny usb)

-Play these sequence with buttons if not recognized (usb direct ) : Hold boot, clic reset, release reset, release boot
+Play these sequence with buttons if not recognized : Hold boot, clic reset, release reset, release boot

+*** To use midi function, please connect a data compatible usb C câble to the USB direct port ***